Dismissal (cricket): Adjudication

-By convention, dismissal decisions are handled primarily by the players – thus if the dismissal is obvious the batsman will voluntarily leave the field without the umpire needing to dismiss them.
-If the batsman and fielding side disagree about a dismissal then the fielding side must appeal to the umpire who will then decide whether the batsman is out.
-In competitive cricket, many difficult catching and LBW decisions will be left to the umpire; if a batsman acknowledges that they are out in such cases and departs without waiting for the umpire's decision it is known as "walking", and regarded as an honourable but controversial act.
+By convention, dismissal decisions are handled primarily by the players; thus, if the dismissal is obvious the batsman will voluntarily leave the field without the umpire needing to dismiss them.
+If the batsman and fielding side disagree about a dismissal then the fielding side must appeal to the umpire, who will then decide whether the batsman is out.
+In competitive cricket, many difficult catching and LBW decisions will be left to the umpire; if a batter acknowledges that they are out in such cases and departs without waiting for the umpire's decision it is known as "walking", and regarded as an honourable but controversial act.

 If the umpire believes they have incorrectly dismissed a batsman, they may recall them to the crease if they have not already left the field of play.
 An example of this was in the 2007 Lord's test match between England and India when Kevin Pietersen was initially given out caught behind, but was recalled when television replays showed that the ball had bounced before being taken by Mahendra Singh Dhoni.

 Methods of dismissal

-A batsman can be dismissed in a number of ways, the most common being bowled, caught, leg before wicket (LBW), run out and stumped.
+A batter can be dismissed in a number of ways, the most common being bowled, caught, leg before wicket (LBW), run out and stumped.
 An analysis of Test match dismissals between 1877 and 2012 found that 98.2% of the 63,584 Test match dismissals in this period were one of these five types.
 Much rarer were retired, hit the ball twice, hit wicket, handled the ball/obstructing the field, and timed out.